zodac/advent-of-code/README.md

 ## Purpose

-This is not an attempt to '[code golf](https://en.wikipedia.org/wiki/Code_golf)' solutions; Java is a verbose enough language, so it's not the right tool for that sort of challenge.
+This is not an attempt to '[code golf](https://en.wikipedia.org/wiki/Code_golf)' solutions; Java is already a verbose language, so it's not the right tool for that sort of challenge.

 Instead, I aim to create a project with re-usable algorithms and function, that can be re-used as needed rather than having to import large